fwextensions/trace/README.md

+Problem: Fireworks doesn’t provide a JavaScript debugger, so finding the source of an error requires sprinkling your code with alert() calls.

+Solution: Use a trace library to automatically instrument each line of your code.

 Writing extensions for Fireworks is fun when everything works, but can be extremely painful when it doesn’t.
 Unlike modern browsers, the JavaScript engine in Fireworks does not include a debugger.
 So when an error occurs, Fireworks just displays a dialog saying “An error occurred”, with no information about what the error is or where it might be.
 Thanks!

-Another of my [Fireworks Cookbook articles](http://cookbooks.adobe.com/post_Enable_better_error_handling_for_Fireworks_command-16400.html) explains how to get better error reporting when you have exceptions caused by buggy JavaScript.
+One of my [Fireworks Cookbook articles](http://cookbooks.adobe.com/post_Enable_better_error_handling_for_Fireworks_command-16400.html) explains how to get better error reporting when you have exceptions caused by buggy JavaScript.
 If your code is doing something like accessing an undeclared variable or trying to call a function that doesn’t exist, the exception thrown by the JS engine includes the path to the .jsf file containing the error and the line on which it occurred.
 This information makes it a lot easier to find the bug.

 But what if the problem is with how you’re using the Fireworks API itself?
 Fireworks may tell you that “A parameter was incorrect”, but it doesn’t give you get the line number containing the incorrect parameter.
 So you have to stick `alert()` calls at multiple points in your code to see how far your script gets.
 If you have a lot of code (some of my extensions have a few thousand lines), this can be seriously tedious.
 Using my [Fireworks Console](http://johndunning.com/fireworks/about/FWConsole) extension helps somewhat, since you can see messages getting dumped to the console instead of dismissing dozens of alerts.
 But inserting all the log calls (and removing them when you’re done) is still a real pain.

 The `trace()` library makes this whole process much easier.

-## Installing trace
+## Installing the trace library

-You can download the `trace.js` file from here:
+You can download the `trace.js` file from the [trace](https://github.com/fwextensions/trace) repo on github.

-You will also need to download and install my Fireworks Console: <http://johndunning.com/fireworks/about/FWConsole>

-The console provides a global `log()` function, which `trace()` uses to display strings in the console.
+You will also need to download and install my [Fireworks Console](http://johndunning.com/fireworks/about/FWConsole) extension.
+The console panel must be open while a function is being traced, since it provides a global `log()` function that `trace()` uses to display strings in the console.

-You can install the trace.js file anywhere, but putting it at the top level of the Fireworks Commands directory is probably simplest: `C:\Program Files (x86)\Adobe\Adobe Fireworks CS5.1\Configuration\Commands`
+You can install the `trace.js` file anywhere, but putting it at the top level of the Fireworks Commands directory is probably simplest: `C:\Program Files (x86)\Adobe\Adobe Fireworks CS5.1\Configuration\Commands` on Windows, or `/Applications/Adobe Fireworks CS5.1/Configuration/Commands` on OSX.

+## Using trace

-Now imagine you’ve written the following (not very useful) script:
+Imagine you’ve written the following (not very useful) script:

 	function myBuggyFunc(count)
 	{